juntylpro1/secure-enterprise/bp_projects.md

 You can apply tags to organize, track, and manage your projects.
 It can be useful to add tags to related projects, or even an extra tag to projects that are temporary, such as infrastructure used for a customer demo or a prototype that's no longer needed.
 This allows temporary projects to be easily located and managed.

 Tags are not case-sensitive, and the maximum length of a tag is 128 characters.
 The permitted characters are A-Z, 0-9, spaces, underscore, hyphen, period, and colon.

+Resources in a project are automatically given service tags with the ID for the project and configuration that they're associated with.
+For more information, see [Tracking usage and spend for projects](/secure-enterprise?topic=secure-enterprise-project-usage-spend).
+{: note}

 ## Destroying resources created by projects
 {: #project-resources-destroy}